Earlier this month, Microsoft made Windows Server 2019 a generally available download for returning customers.

 This upgraded operating system, arriving nearly a year after Windows Server 2012 reached its end of life, promises to bridge on-premises environments with Microsoft Azure, adding an extra layer of security and enabling organizations the chance to experiment with their core infrastructure through hybrid scenarios.

-In this article we’ll take a closer look at why Microsoft is delaying the full Windows Server 2019 launch and some of the key performance and security features the new operating system has to offer.
+In this article, we’ll take a closer look at why Microsoft is delaying the full Windows Server 2019 launch.
+We’ll also look at some of the key performance and security features the new operating system has to offer.

 Windows 10 Glitch

 Though you may have missed it due to the Supermicro hack news earlier this month, Microsoft issued the following address on an updated blog that originally announced the general availability of the new Windows Server:

 “We have temporarily removed all media for Windows Server 2019 and Windows Server, version 1809.
 We have also paused the rollout of the latest feature update to Windows 10 inclusive of versions 1809, as we are investigating isolated reports of users missing some files after updating.
 If you have already downloaded media, please don’t install it and wait until more information is available to proceed.”

 Windows Server 2019 does not have any direct issues tied to it.
 The actual problem lies in a glitch in Windows 10.